KhoaMac/MyBigNumber/README.md

 III) Testing:
-1) The test result is in folder test "testResult.png"
+1) The test result is in folder test "testResult.png" and "testResultWithCoverage.png"